CognitiveComputingResearchGroup/lidapy/README.md

     *Generated comments for reference to each modules function *Initialized Modules and Functions - Environment (init, reset, step, render, and close), Sensory Memory (init, add_sensory_listener, run_sensors and get_sensory_content), PAM (init, add_associations, retrieve associations)
-    *Initialized the Motor-Plan execution Module to include the functions: execute *Modification into the Environment to include: assisting the aware of the agent with its surrounidng tiles.
+    *Initialized the Motor-Plan execution Module to include the functions: execute *Modification into the Environment to include: assisting the agent to be aware of the surroudning tiles.
+Such as adding functions within the environment (updating position and get_surrounding_tiles) then adjusted the reset and step functions.

   Nicole Vadillo:
     *Modified the Environment module to include action_space and step function